Is there a service offered for children traveling alone on Virgin Atlantic flights?

 Unaccompanied Minor Service

 When traveling alone, children must be accompanied at the airport by a parent/guardian who must stay at the airport until the child’s flight has departed.
 From check-in, Virgin Atlantic will look after the child until he/she is introduced to a member of the cabin crew.
-Children traveling alone in Upper Class cannot use the Upper Class lounge or the limo service.
-Upon arrival at destination, another member of Virgin Atlantic staff will take the Unaccompanied Minor through immigration and customs and hand him/her over to the adult indicated on the Declaration of Indemnity form.
+Children traveling alone in Upper Class cannot use the Upper Class lounge, Clubhouses or the limo service.
+Upon arrival at the destination, another member of Virgin Atlantic staff will take the Unaccompanied Minor through immigration and customs and hand him/her over to the adult indicated on the Declaration of Indemnity form.
 Formal identification must be shown by the adult picking-up the child.

 Virgin Atlantic will not accept children traveling alone if: